How to Stop Worrying & Trust the Timing of Your Life

 Towards the end of my college career, I started to wonder why God hadn’t introduced me to my future husband yet.
 Time was ticking on my hypothetical timeline!
 I worried that I was getting older and I felt no closer to my person than I did at the beginning of college.

 I signed up for online dating apps, trying to take the reins on my life, but to no avail, as I went from one mediocre experience to another.
 The harder I tried to find my person, the further away he seemed to be.
 I ended up spending so much time trying to forge a romantic connection with someone else that I ended up losing myself in the shuffle.

 I got so burnt out from dating that I needed to take a step back and reevaluate who I was and what I wanted.
 So I took these 3 crucial steps:

 1. Dug deeper into my faith

-I started studying the Bible, going to church every Sunday, reading a daily devotional (The Lipstick Gospel Devotional is my favorite!), journaling with God, and praying better and bigger.
+I started studying the Bible, going to church every Sunday, reading a daily devotional (The Lipstick Gospel Devotional is my favorite one ever!
+Check it out HERE.), journaling with God, and praying better and bigger.
 Everyone’s relationship with God is going to look different, but doing these things brought me closer to the Lord so that I started to trust Him more.